Mine Subsidence and Flooding in Newcastle Mayfield Mines

 We have collapsed walls, twisted door jams, broken windows, subsidence in slabs, and much more.
 Subsidence Advisory tell us it’s not mine related and that the properties are not undermined and to work with Legacy Mines who tell us they have low to nil priority to help us.

 Over time, all these departments have blamed each other whilst avoiding having a “round table meeting” to address the situation.
-We have been lied to, misled and deceived.

 The facts are that the NSW government manage the abandoned mine network, and various government agencies, acknowledge that mine subsidence has occurred, and mine water is flooding our buildings caused by broken government assets.
 No matter what department is being blamed, all are owned by the NSW government.....15+ years of merry-go-round.